 Robo-advisors may also offer tools to help investors make decisions about their finances.
 These can include portfolio analysis tools, risk tolerance assessment tools, and educational resources.
 Investors can use these tools to monitor their portfolios and make informed decisions.

-Robo-advisors typically charge an advisory fee for their services, usually a percentage of the total portfolio value.
-However, the fees are generally much lower than those traditional financial advisors charge.
+Robo-advisors typically charge a fee for their services, usually a percentage of the total portfolio value.
+However, the fees are generally lower than those traditional financial advisors charge.

-The goal of robo-advisors is to provide a low-cost and convenient investing option to a wide range of customers, including those who may not have the resources or desire to work with a human, financial advisor.
+The goal of robo-advisors is to provide a low-cost and convenient investing option to a wide range of customers, including those who may not have the resources or desire to work with a human, financial advisor — and those who prefer a more hands-off approach to their investments, whether they’re investing online or through a brokerage.

 Evaluating Robo-Advisor Performance